 Aside from participating with the engaged couples, the members of the Pre-Cana group enjoy each other’s company at numerous social gatherings throughout the year.
 Although we are at various stages in our lives, we share a common bond of commitment to marriage.
 What fun it is to be around people who truly love each other!
 Participation in this ministry is a rewarding experience that continually strengthens our own marriages.
 Registration for Pre-Cana takes place at the marriage intake meeting with one of our parish priests.
 For further information, contact the rectory at 585-8760 during regular office hour.
 Coordinating Couple: Susan & George Henik.

-The purpose of the RCIA is to provide an adult process that invites those who have never been baptized to come and experience the joy of our Catholic community.
+RCIA – The purpose of the RCIA is to provide an adult process that invites those who have never been baptized to come and experience the joy of our Catholic community.
 In addition, our parish’s RCIA provides an opportunity which allows those who have been baptized but have not celebrated all their sacraments to do so within an adult context.
 Anyone 18 years of age and over is welcome to attend.
-Contact: Fr.
-Chris, email@example.com or 631-585-8760 x211.
+Contact our Pastor, firstname.lastname@example.org or 631-585-8760 x211.

 Members seek to up-date their own education in Life Issues so they can pass this information to others.
 It is a daily task with new developments happening constantly.
 We take part in witnessing our commitment to life by taking part in the Annual “Stand Up for Life,” standing before abortion facilities to alert mothers of the dangers to themselves as well as their babies.
 There are annual Birthright showers to help needy mothers with layette items.
-On the Feast of the Holy Innocents on December 28th, we celebrate a Mass and prayer for the pro-life community.
 Up-coming activities — such as the Rachel’s Vineyard retreats for men and women suffering the effects of abortion — are publicized in our parish bulletin.

 To accomplish this, the committee works faithfully on these and other projects, working for the day when the life of all persons, born and unborn, are protected and nurtured with love and dignity.